-Our group studies the genetic basis of adaptation in natural plant populations, spanning model organisms, foundation species and emerging crops.
+Our group studies the genetic basis of adaptation in plant populations, spanning model organisms, emerging crops and foundation species.
 We develop and use Genomic and Phenomic tools for association studies in controlled climate chambers and out across the landscape.
 Phenomics is used to capture growth, development, and yield traits throughout the growing season.
 Genome Wide Association Studies are then used to map adaptive alleles and account for genetic structure to predict traits.
 These studies connect genotype to phenotype and environment with the aim to better manage lands and regenerate life supporting services.
 Live and work in Canberra!

 Plant Energy Biology (Centre of Excellence)

 Improving the efficiency of plant solar energy capture, use and yield, is a possible solution to the increasing demand on finite land, water, and nutrient resources.
 Extreme weather and poor soil adversely affect growth and further perturb plant energy balance, biomass and reproduction.
 We take a novel approach to regenerate yield by optimizing the overall plant energy efficiency of light and CO2 capture by leaves, water and nutrient capture by roots, with growth, development and reproduction.
 We aim to discover networks of gene variants, signaling pathways and molecular mechanisms that regulate energetic processes under limiting and fluctuating conditions.
 This approach can regenerate soil to sustainable productivity of crops and future-proof plants in changing climates.

 Genetics of climate adaptation in plants